ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

-`Run` is the initial delivery of the steps. `FollowSteps` requests a streaming response of step-result traces. `FollowLogs` similarly requests a streaming response of output (`stdout`/`stderr`) written by processes executed as part of running the steps. `Finish` stops execution of the request (if still running) and cleans up resources as soon as possible. `Status` lists all active requests in the Step Runner service (including completed but not `Finish`ed jobs), and can be used by a runner to for example recover after a crash.
+`Run` is the initial delivery of the steps. `FollowSteps` requests a streaming response of step-result traces. `FollowLogs` similarly requests a streaming response of output (`stdout`/`stderr`) written by processes executed as part of running the steps, and logs produced by Step Runner itself.
+`Finish` stops execution of the request (if still running) and cleans up resources as soon as possible. `Status` lists all active requests in the Step Runner service (including completed but not `Finish`ed jobs), and can be used by a runner to for example recover after a crash.

 The Step Runner gRPC service will be able to execute multiple `Run` payloads at once.
 That is, each call to `Run` will start a new goroutine and execute the steps until completion.
 Multiple calls to `Run` may be made simultaneously.

-As steps are executed, step-result traces and sub-process IO are streamed back to GitLab Runner.
-This allows callers to follow execution, at the step level for step-result traces (`FollowSteps`), and as written for sub-process IO (`FollowLogs`).
+As steps are executed, step-result traces and sub-process logs are streamed back to GitLab Runner.
+This allows callers to follow execution, at the step level for step-result traces (`FollowSteps`), and as written for sub-process and Step Runner logs (`FollowLogs`).

 All APIs excluding `Status` are idempotent, meaning that multiple calls to the same API with the same parameters should return the same result.
 For